[Home ] [Archive] [ فارسی ]

 :: Volume 38, Issue 1 (2023) ::

-1- Islamic Azad University, Central Tehran Branch, Tehran, Iran
+1- Faculty of Architecture and Urban Planning, Central Tehran Branch, Islamic Azad University, Tehran, Iran

 2- Academic Jihad Research Institute, Tehran, Iran

-Results: In this project, 64 cases of conflicts between five groups of main stakeholders were identified, of which 41 cases were conflicts of interests and the rest were behavioral, cognitive and normative conflicts.
-The results showed that the pattern of stakeholders facing each other in Si Tir Street is a kind of bipolar where the municipality and stall holders are on one side and residents, shopkeepers, pedestrians and other stakeholders are on the other side.
-For this reason, the process of understanding and accepting conflicts faces serious obstacles.
+Findings: 64 conflicts between 5 groups of main stakeholders were identified, 41 of which were conflicts of interests and the rest were behavioral, cognitive and normative conflicts.
+The pattern of stakeholders' encounter with each other in 30-Tir Street" was a bipolar type in which the mayor and stallholders were on one side and residents, shopkeepers, pedestrians and other stakeholders were on the other side.
+A significant difference was observed between the perceived conflicts between the stakeholder groups (p=0.001).

 Keywords: Conflict Management, Key Stakeholders, Urban Regeneration, Tehran